haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 Cabal reads cabal package manifests in the cabal format (with the extension `.cabal`).
 However, it is currently unable to modify it loselessly: comments are lost, imports are fused and written in place, `elif` in a conditional will be desugared to a nested `if` in an `else`.
+A tracking issue was opened in cabal's repository since 2021 [here](https://github.com/haskell/cabal/issues/7544).

-For this reason, critical features such as adding modules to the .cabal manifest or generating package dependency bounds are implemented poorly.\
+For this reason, critical features such as adding modules to the .cabal manifest or generating package dependency bounds are implemented poorly.
-For example, cabal emits a warning when a module is not listed in the manifest, but it can't apply the fix the warning indicates for you.\
+For example, cabal emits a warning when a module is not listed in the manifest, but it can't apply the fix the warning indicates for you.
 Furthermore, `cabal gen-bounds` (which generates dependency bounds that are not specified) doesn't write dependency bounds information directly to the cabal file, it dumps them to the terminal.
 Frustrating!